francoagusto/notes/README.md

 ## TODO
--Normalize shape of reducer
+-Normalize shape of reducer<br>
--Use SVG instead DOM elements for Canvas component -Use Typescript instead js
+-Use SVG instead DOM elements for Canvas component<br>
+-Use Typescript instead js<br>
--Add different kind of items building with a factory pattern combining behaviors.
+-Add different kind of items building with a factory pattern combining behaviors.<br>

 ## Available Scripts